Tailwind CSS Tips Every Developer Should Know

 };

 Often, when browsing through tutorials on YouTube or other websites, you'll notice that many developers apply width and height classes separately to achieve square dimensions for elements like icons or avatars.
-That is because previously, this was the standard approach in Tailwind.
+That is because previously, this was the standard approach in Tailwind CSS.

 <div class="h-12 w-12 bg-red-500">